What’s New?

 • Clean, efficient, GPU-friendly implementation, interface designed with the KISS (Keep It Simple, Stupid) rule in mind

-• Tool for generating ultra-fast static meshes with flow maps baked into vertex color.
+• Tool for generating ultra-fast static meshes with flow maps baked into vertex color and uv.

-• Advanced fluid state management, loading state in gameplay.
+• Advanced fluid state management and loading state in gameplay.

 • Niagara fluid async readback system for sampling height and fluid flow in blueprints.